Best time to travel to Alabama

 Cheaha State Park, Alabama

-Fall foliage season starts in North Alabama at the beginning of October and slowly moves South.
+Fall foliage season starts at higher elevations in North Alabama at the beginning of October and slowly moves South.
 On average, the peak season in the state is from late October to early November.
 During that period, days remain sunny but also chilly and breezy.
 The air temperature ranges between 80 °F (27 °C) and 40°F (4 °C).

 Scenic Drives